kamil-kw/Rocky_Paperusus_Scissorro/README.md

 As a part of my path of becoming a software developer from zero to hero 😊, I'm presenting a Rock Paperusus Scissorro game.

-As mentioned in my first project my ultimate goal is to change my career path and become a full time developer, therefore my second project will be showing my new acquired skill which is JavaScript in the real project.
+As mentioned in my first project my ultimate goal is to change my career path and become a full time developer.
+In here I will be showing my new acquired skills, which is JavaScript.

-One of the goals in this product was to draw attention of my potential employeers into this project and not be another one of the "next" rock paper scissors game out there, therefore I decided to use my creativity and build something new and original which can stay in memory for longer time than just simple version of this game.
+As part of my portfolio, which can be shown to my potential future employers, I have decided to use my creativity and build something new and original.
+The ultimate goal was to draw the attention and ensure this game stays in memory for a longer time.
+We all know the rock paper scissor game, but with the background story and unique characters, that should fit my goal of being outstanding from all existing "RPS" games.

 [Back to Table Of Content](#tableOfContents)